-This work was supported by the German Research Association (DFG) through the collaborative research center SFB/TRR 30.
-The third author would like to thank DAAD Research Grants for Doctoral Candidates and Young Academics and Scientists, CleanSky and Bodossaki Foundation.
+This work was supported by the German Research Association (DFG) through the collaborative research center SFB/TRR 30, the grants TU 102/21, by the Graduate School of Production Engineering and Logistics (FOR493).
+The third author would like to thank DAAD Research Grants for Doctoral Candidates and Young Academics and Scientists, CLEANSKY and Bodossaki Foundation.